 On January 10, 1986, the church body voted unanimously to offer Reverend Willie J. Davis the pastoral position at Round Top Baptist Church.
-On January 19, 1986, Reverend Davis delivered his first official sermon entitled, “Prayer Can Make A Difference In Your Life”, thus initiating his official duties as Pastor.
+On January 19, 1986, Reverend Davis delivered his first official sermon entitled, “Prayer Can Make a Difference in Your Life”, thus initiating his official duties as Pastor.
 Reverend Davis was formally installed as Pastor on September 28, 1986.
-We continued to grow in spirit and knowledge, in as much; we were led to understand that we should also improve the way we worship.
+We continued to grow in spirit and knowledge; in as much, we were led to understand that we should also improve the way we worship.
 Therefore, we advanced from Second and Fourth Sunday Worship, to Weekly Worship Services.
 Reverend Davis vigorously worked with our youth and many young souls gave their lives to Christ.
-A youth choir was organized, Family Fest activity, and beginning of Youth Sunday on the third Sunday of each month was initiated where the youth was in charge of various parts of the worship services.
+A youth choir was organized, a Family Fest activity, and the beginning of Youth Sunday on the third Sunday of each month.
+On Youth Sunday, the youth were in charge of various parts of the worship services.
 Reverend Davis faithfully and spiritually led us until his resignation on January 15, 1994.

 In January 1994, Reverend Carl Jackson began his service to Round Top Baptist Church as Interim Pastor.
 On May 27, 1994, he was elected Pastor.
 During his tenure, the church family gained new souls to Christ, and many improvements to the church were completed, such as: the adding of new lighting, carpeting, enlargement of the vestibule, exterior bricking, landscaping, the addition and covering of the handicap walkway, addition of a completely new fellowship hall, pastor’s study, new kitchen, new restrooms, renovation of the Sunday School classrooms, and a new marquee.
 Pastor Jackson marked his service with strong conviction and education until his resignation on August 2, 2002.

 On June 18, 2004, we elected our new Pastor, Reverend Fleming O. McClinton.
 Reverend McClinton, our God sent Pastor, preached his first official sermon as the Pastor of Round Top Baptist Church on Sunday, July 11, 2004.
-His message from God brought forth two new souls to Christ.
-Through Pastor McClinton’s teachings and divine guidance from God, our church membership has increased through Baptism, Christian experience or letters by a total of seventy-eight, and attendance has averaged one-hundred ninety persons per Sunday.
-We now have an 8:00 a.m.
-Worship service each Sunday
+That day, his message from God brought forth two new souls to Christ.
+Through Pastor McClinton’s teachings and divine guidance from God, our church membership has increased greatly through Baptism, Christian experience/letter, and Watch Care.